Dashboards

 AI-Assisted Editing

-Open the AI popover (or use the AI Edit modal on a selected component) and describe what you want in plain English.
-The assistant can add components, edit styles, update bindings, reorder the layout, and work from your existing design language — all in a single reviewable change.
+Open the AI popover (or use AI Edit on a selected component) and describe what you want in plain English.
+The assistant can add components, edit styles, update bindings, reorder the layout, and work from your existing design language — all in a single proposed change.

-A few things worth knowing about how the AI works in V0.1.2:
+A few things worth knowing about how the AI works:

-• Stop button — cancel the edit mid-flight from the popover or AI Edit modal.
-Nothing is applied until the assistant finishes, so stopping leaves the canvas untouched.
+- Stop button — cancel the edit before it finishes.
+Nothing is applied until the assistant completes the change, so stopping leaves the canvas untouched.

 Publishing